Concepts

 - Storage: IBM Spectrum Virtualize, IBM FlashSystem for block storage, and DELL ECS for object storage.

-This architecture is based on the VersaStack model, a partnership between Cisco and IBM, ensuring extensive compatibility with major software vendors.
+This architecture is based on the VersaStack model, a partnership between Cisco and IBM, ensuring broad compatibility with major software vendors.

 A dedicated and automated infrastructure